microsoftgraph/msgraph-sample-maui/tutorial/add-aad-auth.md

 // UIParent used by Android version of the app public static object AuthUIParent = null;

+// Keychain security group used by iOS version of the app public static string iOSKeychainSecurityGroup = null;

 // Microsoft Authentication client for native/mobile apps public static IPublicClientApplication PCA;